-Beware of the Gap!
+Beware of the gap!

 Security.
 This word is, more often than not, misunderstood than understood.
 And this issue stems from a lack of understanding of the threat environment.
-Threat, in any form, strikes from obviously unforeseen and seemingly innocuous sources.
+The threat, in any form, strikes from obviously unforeseen and seemingly innocuous sources.
 The World Wide Web is replete with such stories.
 However, the sad truth is that despite increasing awareness, there is an almost equal rate of increasing instances of security breaches the world over.

 The problem begins with perception

 That is right.
 The inability to perceive a threat is the first symptom of systemic weakness.
 And this inability stems from the nature of business today, which is expansive and inclusive, making it imperative to break siloed departmental functions and share data beyond the secure boundaries of your SAP landscape.